Start a disciple making culture in your church or company

 December 12, 2017

-Gathering the 1st Stone – My Mom
+My Mom: Gathering the 1st Stone

 The early part of this past May, my mom died, went to be in the arms of Jesus, after a bout of Alzheimers!
 The 1st stone I am gathering is my life with her, my relationship with her, how God used all that she was and all that she wasn’t to shape me and bring me to the promise of His Kingdom in my life.